 Though the shrug outcome does not confer "safe harbor" as a clearance does—after a shrug, CFIUS could potentially request a notice for the transaction in the future—in our experience clients have often found the shrug outcome to be sufficient for closing.

 For a notice, the parties initially submit a draft "prefiling" on which CFIUS will provide comments and follow-up questions.
 After addressing those comments, parties will formally file the notice with CFIUS.
 CFIUS then has to accept the filing, after which a 45-calendar-day initial review begins.
 At the end of the review, CFIUS will either clear the transaction or proceed to a 45-calendar-day investigation.
-About half of cases now proceed to investigation, which is an improvement from recent years.
+About half of cases now proceed to investigation, which reflects significant improvement since FIRRMA was enacted in 2018.

-An investigation may be extended for one 15-calendar-day period in "extraordinary circumstances."
-If a transaction is referred to the president, the president has 15 calendar days to decide whether to prohibit the transaction.
-In some cases, CFIUS will need additional time to complete its process, as when negotiating mitigation measures with the parties.
-In such circumstances, CFIUS may encourage the parties to withdraw and resubmit the filing, which restarts the initial 45-day review period.
+An investigation may be extended for one 15-calendarday period in "extraordinary circumstances."
+If a transaction is referred to the President, the President has 15 calendar days to decide whether to prohibit the transaction.
+In some cases, CFIUS will need additional time to complete its process, such as when negotiating mitigation measures with the parties.
+In such circumstances, CFIUS may allow the parties to withdraw and resubmit the filing, which restarts the initial 45-day review period.
 Most transactions are cleared in one CFIUS cycle.

 Filing fees apply to notices submitted to CFIUS, but not declarations, though they apply for notices submitted following CFIUS's assessment of a declaration.
 Fees are assessed based on a tiered approach, providing for a proportional cost equal to or less than 0.15 percent of the transaction value.
 The lowest fee is US$750 for transactions valued between US$500,000 and US$5 million (transactions under US$500,000 are not subject to fees), and the highest-tier fee is US$300,000 for transactions valued at US$750 million or more.